Paul Delph

-Paul Delph (February 28, 1957 – May 21, 1996) was a Los Angeles-based singer, songwriter, producer, engineer, and studio musician whose catalog includes work with many well-known recording artists from the late 1970s through the mid-1990s.
+Paul Lee Delph (February 28, 1957 – May 21, 1996) was a Los Angeles-based singer, songwriter, producer, engineer, and studio musician whose catalog includes work with many well-known recording artists from the late 1970s through the mid-1990s.
 Delph died from complications of HIV/AIDS at his parents' home in Cincinnati, Ohio.
 His ashes are interred at Spring Grove Cemetery in Cincinnati.
 A panel in Delph's name is part of the NAMES Project AIDS Memorial Quilt.